Closure#

 print(bool(''))

-Advanced 3.2: Conditional expressions#
+Advanced 3.2: Conditional Expressions#

 Python allows for a very concise way of assigning values to variables based on a condition.
 For example, try testing what the following code does: